The following information should be used to guide the condo and PUD application process.

 5) Examination by an Engineer or CFSIC-certified Home Inspector

-It’s important to remember that no application can be made to CFSIC with respect to a condo or a PUD unless a visual examination has been conducted by a CT-licensed professional engineer or CFSIC-certified home inspector, and that, further, that engineer has assigned a severity class code to the foundation or foundations in question.
+It’s important to remember that no application can be made to CFSIC with respect to a condo or a PUD unless a visual examination has been conducted by a CT-licensed professional engineer or CFSIC-certified home inspector, and that, further, that engineer (or another engineer) has assigned a severity class code to the foundation or foundations in question.

 Condo associations or individual PUD owners in possession of an existing engineer’s visual examination without a severity class code assigned can get a severity class code assigned in any of the following ways: